blackfennec-org/blackfennec/docs/source/development/extensions/type_extension.rst

         # TODO: deregister the `File` type
         # TODO: deregister a view for the `File` type

 As you can see, these methods have the `extension_api` as an argument.
 We can use it to register our type into the :ref:`type registry <definition_type_registry>`.
-Through the type registry it is then possible for BlackFennec to use our created type during :ref:`interpretation <definition_selection_process>`.
+Through the type registry it is then possible for Black Fennec to use our created type during :ref:`interpretation <definition_selection_process>`.

 .. _type_definition: